adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 Mirroring the diversity of AD systems, there are also many possible approaches to sparsity pattern detection, each with its own advantages and tradeoffs.
-The work of Dixon <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> in the 1990's was among the first papers on this subject.
-After that, most the literature can be classified into operator overloading or source transformation techniques.
+The work of Dixon <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> in the 1990's was among the first of many papers on this subject, most of which can be classified into operator overloading or source transformation techniques.
 There are also ways to detect a sparsity pattern by probing the Jacobian coefficients with AD<d-cite key="griewankDetectingJacobianSparsity2002"></d-cite> but we do not linger on them here.

 The method we present corresponds to a binary version of a forward-mode AD system, similar in spirit to <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> and <d-cite key="bischofEfficientComputationGradients1996"></d-cite>,